-Buffering Techniques and GET/PUT Processing Modes: As you can see from the previous examples, the most efficient code is achieved by use of automatic buffer pool construction, and GET-locate and PUTX-output with either simple or exchange buffering.
-Figure 40 summarizes the combinations of buffering techniques and processing modes that can be used.
-Notice, for example, that if you use PUT-locate and GET-substitute, you must provide a work area and you must also move the record from the work area to the output buffer.
+Buffering Techniques and GET/PUT Processing Modes: As you can see from the previous examples, the most efficient code is achieved by use of automatic buffer pool construction, and GET-locate and PUTX-output with simple buffering.
+Figure 37 summarizes the combinations of buffering techniques and processing modes that can be used.